 The actor who we hired to play Bruce’s ghost was an interesting guy.
 He had mannerisms just like Bruce, so when he was in character, it was really eerie to watch him.
 He also had the biggest knuckle callus that I’ve ever seen.
 He got it from hitting stones, and he was always walking around the set hitting things to keep the callus up.
 It was fascinating, but extremely ugly.
 In the movie, Bruce’s ghost has a good bit of dialogue.
 I was very anxious to go over the dialogue when I first met the actor.
 I needed to make that there were no problems.
 The first problem was – the actor didn’t speak a word of English!
 How, then, was he to do his dialogue?
 I asked.
 The idea that we came up with was to hire a Korean dialogue coach, and construct sentences in Korean that matched the English dialogue in timing and delivery, and then dub in the English later.

 You should have seen Kurt’s face, when he was going through a dialogue scene with “Bruce Lee” and all that’s coming out of his mouth is Korean!
 You have to give Kurt credit, though, he came out with a great performance given the circumstances!
 The idea, when it finally got down to dubbing the picture, really didn’t work.
-You can tell the scenes where Bruce has dialogue have been dubbed, and they are less effective because of that.
+You can tell the scenes where Bruce has been dubbed, and they are less effective because of that.
 Also, many of the sections are shorter than necessary to fit in the entire English dialogue, so a good many of the passages had to be cut drastically – and that’s where the message was being imparted.
 I was disappointed with that portion of the film, but the movie did incredible business.
 The budget was 400,000 dollars and grossed over 2 million in U.S. cinemas.
 That helped us to fund the next movie for Seasonal (another cash-in but this time wanting to do better than Missing in Action as it was impossible to top Rambo).

 Kurt not wanting to do the stunt with the rope

 During one scene, Kurt was training with “Bruce” where he was to put his foot in a loop of a rope hanging from the ceiling, then jump up and try to kick a bag that was also suspended from the ceiling.
 Kurt was supposed to miss the bag several times, falling down to the floor each time.
 Well, Kurt put his foot in the loop, and then balked at doing the kick, saying: “It’s going to hurt”.
 Now, the Hong Kong stunt directors and fight choreographers don’t have a lot of patience for American actors who refuse to do what they consider “safe” stunts.
-Yuen Kwai, the director, came up to Kurt and just said, through me (he didn’t speak much English), “Do it!”
+Yuen Kwai, the director, came up to Kurt and just said, through me “Do it!”
+He didn’t speak much English.
 Kurt went back to the rope, looking at it, then shook his head.

 Kwai, you have to understand, came up through the same Chinese opera school that Jackie Chan and Sammo Hung came out of, and he was used to doing all sorts of things for the camera, and this was a baby stunt to him.
 He couldn’t believe that Kurt wouldn’t do it.
 It got tense in the room, and everyone was waiting to see what would happen.
 This shot was necessary for the scene, and neither one of them was going to budge.
-So, Kwai threw down his cup and put his own foot up in the loop, then jumped up and kicked the bag, then fell down heavily on the floor.
+So, Kwai threw down his cup, put his own foot up in the loop, then jumped up and kicked the bag, then fell down heavily on the floor.
 He popped up immediately, looking at Kurt and saying, “See, it’s not hard.
 Now do it!”
 Kurt sheepishly got right into position, and did the shot.
 It wasn’t as hard as it looked, and he did it correctly the first time, without getting injured in any way.

 Fingertip push-ups on one arm